 Antonis is a doctor with an academic background in public health, having spent time in academia, the third sector and government.
 His experience includes leading the development team at the data research centre of the UK Department of Health, and numerous academic collaborations, including the Harvard School of Public Health and Imperial College London.
 He has published, peer reviewed and presented extensively, held editorial appointments for multiple publications, including The Lancet, engaged widely with mainstream media, and held various visiting teaching appointments, including at Oxford University and the London School of Hygiene and Tropical Medicine.

 Carolyn has over 30 years’ experience in the health, social care and education sectors.
 She originally qualified as a social worker, working across all ages and abilities and with carers, before moving to training and development roles in adult and children's social care.
-Having completed her Master’s in mentoring, she worked as a Brokerage manager with a local authority team commissioning social care and then at the sector skills council, Skills for Care, before taking up workforce roles in the NHS.
+After completing a master’s degree in mentoring, she worked as a local authority brokerage manager commissioning social care and at the sector skills council, Skills for Care, before taking up workforce roles in the NHS.

-As Director of her own company, Carolyn now dedicates her time to promoting the benefits of personalisation across health and social care settings and to writing the 'Manage your Language, How to get ahead in health and social care' series of books.
-She is passionate about learning, promoting self-development, collaborative working and helping people achieve their goals, pursue their own passions and become the person they want to be.
+Carolyn now dedicates her time to promoting the benefits of personalisation across health and social care settings.
+She also writes the MANAGE YOUR LANGUAGE How to Get Ahead in Health and Social Care series of books.
+Carolyn is passionate about learning, promoting self-development, collaborative working and helping people achieve their goals, pursue their passions and become the person they want to be.

 Gabby qualified as a social worker in 2016 with a first class B.A (Hons) degree in social work.
 Since qualifying, Gabby has worked as a social worker in child protection within a particularly challenging Local Authority.
 Gabby has already progressed to the role of advanced social work practitioner, working with children, young people and families.
 In addition, Gabby is a practice supervisor for social work students, developing their skills and overseeing their practice.
 Gabby's inspiration for joining the institute is ensuring that qualifications provide a high quality of workers within the social care sector, whilst also improving sustainability within the workforce.